linked-art/linked.art/docs/community/projects/ees2/news/quire_workshop/linked_art_retrieval_tool_practicum/index.md

 ---
-title: "How easily can Linked Art data be retrieved for inclusion in Quire?" subtitle: "Sasha Tan considers modelling, versioning, and local practice, and how software tools can help."
+title: "How easily can Linked Art data be retrieved for inclusion in Quire?"
 ---

+## Sasha Tan considers modelling, versioning, and local practice, and how software tools can help

 Particularly given the collaborative and ongoing nature of Linked Art’s development as a metadata standard, developing a singular cross-institutional solution connecting Linked Art data to Quire is not without its challenges.
 On a technical level, such a solution essentially necessitates that equivalent data-fields across different records are stored in predictable ways.
 At the same time however, different institutions may employ different versions of the Linked Art specification; they may have different preferences reflecting equally valid interpretations of the same specification; and their implementations each occur in the context of their respective institutional circumstances and constraints.
 Throughout my placement with the EES2 team, I spoke with individuals working at various stages of the cultural heritage data life-cycle in order to get to grips with some of these issues.
 Their insights would subsequently inform the development of latool.js, a software tool which streamlines the retrieval of Linked Art data for various purposes including data validation, research, and publication via Quire.